SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 of some axioms or fake axioms that everyone is supposed to agree with.

 Contrary to your expectations, there is no concluding section.
 I would not classify these experiences as good or bad, but unique.
-I believe it’s so unique so that you are bound to mess up if you to imitate my path without thinking anything.
-It’s like pushing code from StackOverflow directly into production without even reading it, so don’t do it.
+I believe it's so unique so that you are bound to mess up if you to imitate my path without thinking anything.
+It's like pushing code from StackOverflow directly into production without even reading it, so don't do it.

 Despite putting some of my potentially biased thoughts into this post, I still welcome your open interpretation.
 Again, treat this as a piece of random code written by some unknown guy, understand